Scorpion (TV series)

 Scorpion received mixed critical reception.
 On May 12, 2018, CBS cancelled the series after four seasons.

-Synopsis
+Plot

 Scorpion is said to be the last line of defense against complex, high-technology threats around the globe.
 Drawing on a diverse set of skills and experience, such as coding, psychology, and engineering, they can solve these situations.
 The team tackles a variety of problems, many of which are extremely complicated.
 While they are frequently called into service by the Department of Homeland Security, they also accept work from private individuals and organizations.